 She received a Masters in studio art/graphic design from the University of Tennessee-Knoxville in 2007 and a Bachelors of Fine Art from the Minneapolis College of Art and Design in 1980.
 Training with the community service organization, the Institute of Cultural Affairs, in her teenage years awakened her to the need of methods for building and nurturing community spaces – both internal and external.

 As an art director and editor, she has created exhibition catalogs, magazines, and poetry books, as well as corporate identity systems and illustrations.

 As a musician, she is drawn to staging and performing spirited works from any genre or time frame.
-She directs a chamber music concert series through the Questa Creative Council and collaborates with local string players Suzie Schwartz and Mark Dudrow.
+She directs a chamber music concert series through the Questa Creative Council and collaborates with local string players Suzie Schwartz, Rebecca Caron, and Mark Dudrow.
 She is currently the

 accompanist for Taos Community Chorus.